You’re no stranger to the tons of choices at the dog food aisle of the supermarket. It’s only natural to struggle with choosing the best for your dog.

 This is the usual time to get your puppy spayed or neutered.
 This procedure is likely to reduce their energy requirements so you can start feeding them twice daily.
 Also, it’s a good time to switch from puppy food that is rich in nutrients to food that supports adult body maintenance.

-Switching to adult food needs to be done gradually throughout one to two weeks.
+Switching to adult dog food at 12 months needs to be done gradually throughout one to two weeks.
 Instead of omitting puppy food altogether, make sure to mix portions of their food with increasing amounts of adult food, while decreasing the amounts of puppy food.

 The best way to evaluate this is to keep an eye on their physique.
 After 10 weeks you should check to see if you can feel your puppy’s ribs, the top of the bones at the back should be visible.
 Also, no fat should be felt on the ribs.